The Various Types of Investment Accounts

 To begin, please reference the cheat sheet listed here.
 This is a quick guide that highlights the primary account structures in existence.
 Of these, most investors only need to know a select few.
 Here is an overview of the accounts you need to better understand, and some features that make them unique.

 401(k), 403(b), 457, and TSP: All are various forms of work retirement plans established to encourage employees to save for their future retirement.
 These plans are usually combined with a contribution match made by the employer (which all should take advantage of, as this is free money!).
-Employee contributions are limited to $18k/year ($24k/year if 50 or older).
+Employee contributions are limited to $18,500/year for 2018 and $19,000/year for 2019 ($24.5k/year for 2018 and $25k/year for 2019 if 50 or older).
 These contributions are treated as a tax deduction which reduces your tax burden today.
 Earnings are not taxed as the account grows, but withdrawals at retirement are then treated as ordinary income.

 IRA (Traditional and Rollover): It's best to think of Traditional and Rollover IRAs as one in the same.
 Rollover IRAs are just a way of separating those funds you once had in a work retirement plan that you might roll back in to a future plan.
-Contributions to either are limited to $5,500/year ($6,500/year if 50 or older).
+Contributions to either are limited to $5,500/year for 2018 and $6,000/year for 2019 ($6.5k/year for 2018 and $7k/year for 2019 if 50 or older).
 These contributions are treated as a tax deduction (subject to income restrictions if also covered by a work retirement plan) which reduces your tax burden today.
 Much the same as a work retirement plan, earnings are not taxed as the account grows, but withdrawals at retirement are then treated as ordinary income.

 SEP IRA: For self-employed individuals or small business owners, the Simplified Employee Pension (SEP) IRA can be a sleek and lucrative retirement savings option.
 Being very easy to establish, the employer (or self-employed individual) makes contributions for themselves and their employees (if any) which is prorated based on salary.
-These contributions can be the lessor of 25% of compensation or $54k/year, per employee.
+These contributions can be the lessor of 25% of compensation or $55k/year for 2018 and $56k/year for 2019, per employee.
 These rules really boost the potential contribution total, which gets treated as a deductible business expense.
 Like the IRA, earnings here are also not taxed as the account grows, but withdrawals at retirement are treated as ordinary income.
 Here is some additional light reading from the IRS is you would like further detail on the SEP IRA.

 Roth 401(k) and Roth IRA: The Roth 401(k) and Roth IRA follow the same contribution limit rules as their counterparts (the 401(k) and the IRA).
 The main difference here lies in the tax treatment.
 Contributions to Roth accounts do not get a tax deduction upon deposit.
 Instead, earnings grow tax-free and withdrawals at retirement are also tax-free.
 This is the equivalent of paying your taxes in advance (today) so that you don't have to pay anything later.
 I really like Roth accounts for a number of different reasons.
 Due to the nature of their taxation, Roth accounts work great for anyone who might be in a lower tax bracket today than they will likely be in future years (think young professionals or those in an anomaly year of lower income).